The 60s Revolution: Music, Protests & the Fight for Change

 The ultimate pacifist rallying cry that echoed worldwide.

-🌸 Hippie Style: Fringe vests, bell-bottoms, handmade tie-dye
+🌸 Hippie Style: Fringe vests, bell-bottoms, handmade tie-dye, and peace signs.
+A visual love letter to nature, freedom, and nonviolence.

-🎸 Rock & Roll Edge: Leather jackets, band tees, statement sunglasses
+🎸 Rock & Roll Edge: Leather jackets, beat-up band tees, oversized sunglasses.
+Gritty glamour that echoed rebellion with every stitch.

-✊🏽 Black Power Fashion: Dashikis, afros, and vibrant African prints
+✊🏾 Black Power Fashion: Dashikis, afros, and vibrant African prints that radiated pride, culture, and resistance.
+Fashion as political power.

 While the counterculture movement was about self-expression, music, and free love, another battle was being fought.
 A battle for real change.
 One that was life or death.